miminame-daisuki/nhentai-scraper/README.md

 Example using Safari:
     1. Go to [nhentai](https://nhentai.net).
     2. Clear the CloudFlare captcha.
     3. From the `Develop` menu, click on `Show Web Inspector`.
-(Follow https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features if you haven't enabled it.)
+(Follow [these steps](https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features) if you haven't enabled it.)
     4. Select `nhentai.net` in the `Name` column.
 It should be displaying almost nothing (except for the `https://nhentai.net/` url in the `URL` line under the `Summary` section).
     5. Reload the page.
     6. Repeat Step 3-iv., except that it should be displaying a lot more information this time.